barotto/IBMulator/README.md

 more information regarding the various configuration options, see the comments inside ibmulator.ini.

+### CMOS and system configuration

-Being a faithful emulator of the PS/1, to configure the system (ie. the PS/1, not the emulator) after a configuration change (for instance, if you add or remove a floppy drive), you need a DOS program called CONFIGUR.EXE, otherwise you'll get various POST errors.
-Likewise, if you want to customize the way the system works, you need to use the program CUSTOMIZ.EXE.
-Both files are copyright IBM and you have to search the Internet in order to obtain them.
+Being a faithful emulator of the PS/1, after a configuration change (for example if you add more RAM) you need to update the PS/1's CMOS data, otherwise you'll get various POST errors (162, 164) at boot.
+Modern PCs have a built-in BIOS menu but unfortunately the PS/1 relies on a two DOS programs:

+* `CONFIGUR.EXE`: the system configuration updater
+* `CUSTOMIZ.EXE`: used to customize the way the system works

+You can usually find these programs inside the DOS directory after you restore the IBM's original preloaded software from a backup disk-set.
+Both files are copyrighted so you won't find them bundled with IBMulator.

 ### ROM set

+Unless you download a ready-to-go PS/1 ROM set, you have to prepare ROM files in a specific way.

-A ROM set can be:
+A ROM set can be either:

 1. a compressed archive in the ZIP format
-2. a file with the *.BIN extension, named as you like
+2. or a file with the *.BIN extension, named as you like
-3. a directory
+3. or a directory

 Inside a ZIP file or directory there must be (file names are case insensitive):

-* FC0000.BIN : the system BIOS ROM, 256KiB
+* `FC0000.BIN`: the system BIOS ROM, 256KiB
-* F80000.BIN : the regional ROM, 256KiB, optional, only for non-US versions.
-For
+* `F80000.BIN`: the regional ROM, 256KiB, optional, only for non-US versions.
-international models, this bin file can be merged with FC0000.BIN to form a single 512KiB bin file.
+For international models, this bin file can be merged with FC0000.BIN to form a single 512KiB bin file.
 In this case FC0000.BIN, if present, is ignored.

 Any other file present in the archive or directory is ignored.